Bani Thani

-Bani Thani was a singer and poet in Kishangarh in the time of Raja Sawant Singh (1748–1764), whose mistress she became.
+Bani Thani was a singer and poet in Kishangarh (then part of Rajputana) in the time of Raja Sawant Singh (1748–1764), whose mistress she became.
 After he abdicated the throne the couple retired to a comfortable life in Vrindavan, a place associated with the life of Krishna and Radha, to whom Sawant Singh was greatly devoted.
 A group of Indian paintings of around 1750 attributed to Nihâl Chand from the Marwar school of Kishangarh show Radha Krishna, using the same models, who are assumed to be Sawant Singh and Bani Thani.

 Bani Thani is depicted with elegant and graceful features, rather stylized, including arched eyebrows, lotus-like elongated eyes and pointed chin.
 One painting of her was featured in an Indian stamp issued on 5 May 1973.

 Biography

 Bani Thani was believed to be the mistress of King Sawant Singh, and later became one of his wives.
 Her birth name was Vishnupriya.
 She was a singer employed by his stepmother and he was drawn to her because of her beauty and singing.
 She came to be known as 'Bani Thani', which means "the decked out lady", because of the exquisite jewellery and makeup that she used to adorn herself with after becoming queen.
 He also wrote poetry for her under the pen name of Nagari Das.
 Their love bloomed due to a shared interest in singing, poetry and devotion for Krishna.
 She also wrote poetry under the pen name of Mrs.Rasikbihari.
 Later, he commissioned his artists to depict their relationship in a way similar to the love between Radha and Krishna.
 Both lovers died in the 1760s.
 They have twin chhatris dedicated to them near the Nagari Kunj temple.